Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 12. **L2 Regularized the Polynomial**: Regularizing the polynomial reduces overfitting, leading to improved model performance and better generalization on unseen data.

-13. **Much better test performance than unregularized polynomial**: L2 regularization helps the polynomial model avoid overfitting, leading to more accurate predictions on test data.
+14. **Much better test performance than unregularized polynomial**: L2 regularization helps the polynomial model avoid overfitting, leading to more accurate predictions on test data.

-13. **High Bias, Low Weight**:
-The decision boundary will be overly simplistic, possibly linear, with poor fitting to the data.
-It will have low flexibility and underfit, resulting in poor performance.
+15. **Y-Score is the probability of the Positive Class**: It represents how confident the model is that a given instance belongs to the positive class, typically ranging from 0 to 1.

+16. **Not every time accuracy is doing well (How many examples you classify correctly), doesn't mean the model will always be doing well (Massive misclassification)**: Accuracy can be misleading in imbalanced datasets, as a model may predict the majority class most of the time while failing on critical minority cases.

+17. **Class balance will be a big part**: If classes are imbalanced, metrics like accuracy can be deceptive, requiring alternative evaluation methods such as precision, recall, or F1-score.

+18. **Threshold, there are far more probable but less equal**: Adjusting the decision threshold can change the balance between precision and recall, affecting the trade-off between false positives and false negatives.

+19. **Metric**: Choosing the right metric (e.g., precision, recall, F1-score, AUC-ROC) depends on the problem context, especially when dealing with imbalanced classes or varying misclassification costs.
 ---

 ### Speaking of Graphs